yma67/ece427-operating-system/midterm_synch_abstract.md

 - A monitor ensures that only one process at a time can be active within the monitor.
 - Monitors use condition variables to provide user-tailored synchronization and manage each with a separate queue for each condition.
 - The only operations available on these variables are WAIT and SIGNAL
-    - wait suspends process that executes it until someone else does a signal (different from semaphore wait!)
+    - wait suspends process that executes it until someone else does a signal (different from semaphore wait)
-    - signal resumes one suspended process. no effect if nobody's waiting (different from semaphore free/signal)!
+    - signal resumes one suspended process. no effect if nobody's waiting (different from semaphore free/signal)
-### 例子
+### 示例
 ```java
 class Balance {